 Child, Youth, Family and Community Studies (MA)

 This program is offered primarily online.
-There is a mandatory three-week summer institute.
+There is a mandatory two-week summer institute held on-campus.

 Quick facts